Biomarker Discovery and Validation

 Companion Diagnostics and Diagnostic Biomarkers in Personalized Medicine

 Because every person is a genetically distinct individual, the adage “one treatment for one disease” is no longer applicable in the new age of precision or ‘personalized’ medicine.
-Today, the ability to identify patients who may or may not benefit from a therapy is a key component in personalizing the management of clinical disease and outcomes.
+Today, the ability to identify patients who may or may not benefit from therapy is a key component in personalizing the management of clinical disease and outcomes.
 Drug selection and dosage may be customized according to individual biological characteristics, genetic alterations, ethnicity, gender, and results of diagnostic testing.
 Diagnostic biomarkers, such as immunotherapy biomarkers, also provide the ability to monitor therapeutic treatment success and failure.

 What are biological biomarkers?